Simla Beat 70/71

 The set begins with "Voice From The Inner Soul" by the Confusions from Madras.
 The Dinosaurs, from Bangalore, follow with a sprited version of the Troggs' "You Can't Beat It", and appear again on "Sinister Purpose".
 The Eruptions, from Cuttack, do a version of Bo Diddley's "You Can't Judge a Book by the Cover".
 The Genuine Spares are represented by two cuts: "Proper Stranger" and "What's Going On".
-The Fentones, from Shillong, won first prize in 1970 and are heard doing the "Simla Beat Theme" and the garage ballad, "Until the Dawn".
+The Fentones, from Shillong, won first prize in 1971 and are heard doing the "Simla Beat Theme" and the garage ballad, "Until the Dawn".
 The Mini Beats perform "Gypsy Girl".
 Other bands included on the compilation are the Innerlight, Purple Flower, from Ahmedabad, and Hypnotic Eye.
-The Velvet Fogg, from Bombay, won second prize at the contest in 1971.
+The Velvette Fogg, from Bombay, won second prize at the contest in 1971.
 Atomic Forest was another popular band of the time and recorded a proto-punk version of Deep Purple's "Mary Long".